WordPress/gutenberg/packages/core-data/README.md

 ## What's an entity?

 An entity represents a data source.
-Each item within the entity is called entity record.
+Each item within the entity is called an entity record.
 Available entities are defined in `rootEntitiesConfig` at ./src/entities.js.

 As of right now, the default entities defined by this package map to the [REST API handbook](https://developer.wordpress.org/rest-api/reference/), though there is nothing in the design that prevents it from being used to interact with any other API.